Induced Disjoint Paths in Claw-Free Graphs: Conclusions

 \section{Conclusions}

-We have shown that the {\sc Induced Disjoint Paths} problem is fixed-parameter tractable in $k$.
-We proved that as a consequence, the related problems {\problemIAC}, {\problemIAP}, and {\problemIAT} are fixed-parameter tractable in $k$ as well, and the same result applies to {\sc Anchored Induced Topological Minor} when parameterized by the number of vertices in the target graph $H$.
+We showed that the {\sc Induced Disjoint Paths} problem is fixed-parameter tractable in $k$ for claw-free graphs.
+As a consequence, we also proved that the problems {\problemIAC}, {\problemIAP}, and {\problemIAT} are fixed-parameter tractable in $k$, and that the same result applies to {\sc Anchored Induced Topological Minor} when parameterized by the number of vertices in the target graph $H$.
 We also showed that our results cannot be applied to the {\sc Induced Topological Minor} problem, which turned out to be \W[1]-hard even on line graphs.
 In this section, we show that our result for the {\sc Induced Disjoint Paths} problem is also tight from two other perspectives, and we state some open problems.

-It is a natural question whether our results can be generalized to $K_{1,\ell}$-free graphs for $\ell\geq 4$.
-However, we show that this is unlikely.
+It is natural to ask whether our results generalize to $K_{1,\ell}$-free graphs for $\ell\geq 4$.
+We show that this is unlikely.

 \begin{proposition} The problems {\sc 2-Induced Disjoint Paths}, {\sc 2-in-a-Cycle}, and {\sc $3$-in-a-Path} are \NP-complete even for $K_{1,4}$-free graphs. \end{proposition}

 \begin{proof} Derhy and Picouleau~\cite{derhy2009} proved that {\sc $3$-in-a-Path} is \NP-complete even for graphs with maximum degree at most three.
 L\'{e}v\^{e}que \etal\cite{LLMT09} proved that {\sc $2$-in-a-Cycle} is \NP-complete even for graphs with maximum degree at most three and terminals of degree two.
 From this, it follows immediately that {\sc $2$-Induced Disjoint Paths} is \NP-complete for graphs with maximum degree at most three, because we can subdivide the two edges incident with each terminal and then place terminals $s_1, s_2, t_1, t_2$ on the four newly created vertices.
 It remains to observe that graphs of maximum degree at most three are $K_{1,4}$-free.